Webinars

 The Agriculture Water Quality Program’s webinar series focuses on farming practices that impact ground and surface water quality.
 Our expert speakers delve into the latest research, innovative practices, and practical solutions that help farmers and land managers address water quality challenges and enhance crop productivity.

-CEU credits will be available for each webinar.
+CEU credits will be available.

 Tuesdays from noon-1:00 p.m.*